requirejs/almond/README.md

 Some use cases, like mobile, are very sensitive to file sizes.

-By including almond in the built file, there is no need for RequireJS. almond is **1 kilobyte** when minified with Closure Compiler and gzipped.
+By including almond in the built file, there is no need for RequireJS. almond is around **1 kilobyte** when minified with Closure Compiler and gzipped.

 Since it can support certain types of loader plugin-optimized resources, it is a great fit for a library that wants to use [text templates](http://requirejs.org/docs/api.html#text)